This is an overview and explanation of a set of functional tests created in the Hexawise test design tool.

 How zoomed in should they view the directions?

 How will they change the route (drag it)?

 Can they view more photos?

 Can they connect their webcam?

 Can they turn on real estate alerts?

 Asking the newspaper questions described above is useful to understand potential ways the system under test might behave.

-Once we enter our test inputs into Hexawise, we simply click on the "Create Tests" button at the top of the screen.
+Once we enter our parameters into Hexawise, we simply click on the "Scenarios" link in the left navigation pane.

 Hexawise helps us identify a set of high priority scenarios within seconds

 The coverage achieved in the 35 tests above is known as pairwise testing coverage (or 2-way interaction coverage).
 Hexawise-generated pairwise tests have been proven in many contexts and types of testing to deliver large thoroughness and efficiency benefits compared to sets of hand-selected scenarios.